 When you do it right, you are forcing their brain to put into practice what it absorbed through your training.
 You can begin role-playing with the most basic skills and work up to more complex ones as your learner demonstrates they can do, not just know what to do.

 Star Trek: Wrath of Khan used role-playing in the movie's opening scene as a young Kirstie Alley navigates the no-win scenario in the Kobayashi Maru simulator.
 Only after all hope is lost and she orders the crew to abandon ship does the set open up, and Captain Kirk enters saying, Lights as Spock says, Trainees to the briefing room.

 You don’t want this to feel like you are trying to get them to improvise or act; you just want them to practice what they’ve learned.
 When you first begin using this tool, you want to be clear - to remove as much fear as possible - and reinforce that this is just practice, not a performance.

 They don’t know what to say.

 They feel uncomfortable.

-Most often it is because they had a bad experience where they were not prepared, where role-play was seen as a test, and they failed.
+Most often, it is because they had a bad experience where they were unprepared, where role-play was seen as a test, and they failed.

 5 Steps On How To Role Play For Sales Training: